viam-modules/video-store/README.md

 }
 ```

 Additionally, make sure to add your configured data manager service to the `depends_on` array of your `video-store` component.

-> For more information, see [Configure a Machine](https://docs.viam.com/manage/configuration/).

 ### Attributes